greentfrapp/attention-primer/README.md

 **In this task, we demonstrate the Transformer model on a translation task.**

-Here we implement the full Transformer model on the IWSLT 2016 de-en dataset, a much smaller than the WMT dataset used by Vawani et. al, but sufficient to demonstrate the model's capabilities.
+Here we implement the full Transformer model on the IWSLT 2016 de-en dataset, a much smaller than the WMT dataset used by Vawani et al., but sufficient to demonstrate the model's capabilities.

 *The training data and pretrained model is available here for testing.*